shinzo-labs/.github/profile/README.md

 # Shinzo Labs
-Shinzo Labs is building a heart for the internet.
+Building a heart for the internet.